Facility Siting Studies

 - Do you need assistance in achieving compliance with the OSHA PSM (Process Safety Management) and EPA RMP (Risk Management Program) requirements for performing facility siting evaluations?

 - Do you need a detailed evaluation of site fire, explosion, and toxic release hazards, which includes structural integrity, personnel protection and shelter-in-place potential of a new or existing facility or a temporary building?

 - Do you have an out of date Facility Siting Study that doesn’t reflect recent changes to the facility or your process?

-- Do you need assistance with hazard mitigation – to include proper siting of new or temporary buildings, window and door retrofit recommendations, design of new or retrofitted blast resistant buildings and other full service architect and engineering services?
+- Do you need assistance with hazard mitigation – to include proper siting of new or temporary buildings, window and door retrofit recommendations, the design of new or retrofitted blast-resistant buildings and other full-service architect and engineering services?

 The codes and standards we most commonly use to help our clients find the most appropriate approach to ensure regulatory compliance and achieve the desired level of risk control that fits their corporate and operational needs in the US and internationally include: